Freelancing has been around for some time, but has increased by leaps and bounds recently. For freelancer clients, the world is only getting bigger.

 I advocate being on time for meetings as well.
 Be ready at least five minutes ahead of the call/meeting.

 With most people working remotely, you will have to perhaps meet over Zoom or Skype.
-Don’t take these video calls lightly and prepare for them in advance.
+Don’t take these video calls with freelancer clients lightly and prepare for them in advance.

 Remember, the first impression is the last.
 So, if you are late for the first meeting, it’s very likely that this first impression will remain in your client’s mind.